| Home | | | Tools | | | Samples | | | Libraries | | | Links | | | Other | | | Contact |

 A: This is probably a timing issue.
 The messages are sent too fast and the phone/modem can't catch up with it.
 Try a delay of one or more seconds before sending the next message.
 If you're using version 1.9 or higher, try the SMS batch mode if your phone and network support it.

-Q: I have a .NET Framework 1.0, but the GSMComm setup doesn't work because it wants a higher .NET version.
+Q: The GSMComm setup doesn't work because it wants a higher .NET version.
 Do you have a solution?

 Q: Does GSMComm work with Unicode messages?